 About the Allergy and Immunology Fellowship Program

 This combined Internal Medicine-Pediatrics training program has been in existence at Virginia Commonwealth University Health System (formerly Medical College of Virginia) for several decades.
 It was ACGME accredited prior to March of 1983, and has remained since that time.
-This two-year program accepts up to two residents into the program per year.
+This two-year program accepts two residents into the program per year.
 Those trained from 1983 onward have all passed their ABAI certification exam.

 Mission